RobTheThief/battleships-ci-3/README.md

     run.py to import and run run_game().
 This gave the other functions access
     to the run_game function.

-- Entering zero or minus values gave unusual bugs like upon entering the borad
+- Entering zero or minus values gave unusual bugs like doind so for borad
-size and ship number, after login the game would immediatly declare that you
+size and ship number and then logging in the game would immediatly declare that you
 lost the game and start a new one.
 - Doing so during the game when entering coordinates would result in random
 coordinates being fired upon.